forrestdavis/NLPScholar/Install.md

 If you see `(base)` to the left of your username on the terminal, then you are all set to activate `nlp`.

+Never want to type this again?
+Run the following from the terminal on Turing:

+    echo 'source ~/.bashrc' >> ~/.bash_profile

 ### ipykernel not found

 This is my mistake.
 I forgot to add it to the packages.
 Please run: